-7.1 Is an arbitrator in your jurisdiction permitted to award preliminary or interim relief?
+7.1 Is an arbitral tribunal in your jurisdiction permitted to award preliminary or interim relief?
 If so, what types of relief?
-Must an arbitrator seek the assistance of a court to do so?
+Must an arbitral tribunal seek the assistance of a court to do so?

 This is provided for vide Section 17 of the Act.
 A party may, during the arbitral proceedings or at any time after the making of the award but before it is enforced, apply to the tribunal for grant of interim measures.
 Prior to the 2015 amendment, the orders of the tribunal were not enforceable without recourse to a separate court proceeding.
 However, the new Act states that the tribunal shall have the same power as is available to a court under Section 9 and an interim order passed by an arbitral tribunal would be enforceable in the same manner as if it were an order of the court.
-India has not adopted the 2006 Amendments to the Model Law.
+Any disobedience of such order can result in contempt of court.